Antique Airplane Association

 The Antique Airplane Association, Inc. (AAA) is the oldest antique airplane association in the world.
 The AAA formed in August 1953 by Robert L. Taylor, via a classified ad in Flying magazine and a few people with a deep-seated interest in old airplanes, for the purpose to fly, to preserve, to share and to promote the early flying machines.

 The AAA operates from Antique Airfield in Blakesburg, Iowa and serves as the headquarters for its 50 chapter organizations and 7000 members from throughout the United States and 20 foreign countries.

-Founder and president of the national Antique Airplane Association as well as current Chairman of the Board of the closely affiliated Airpower Museum Inc., Taylor states on the national club website "At that time (1953) no other association existed that had a specific interest in antique and classic airplanes.
+Late founder and president of the national Antique Airplane Association, as well as the former chairman of the board of the closely affiliated Airpower Museum Inc., Taylor states on the national club website "At that time (1953) no other association existed that had a specific interest in antique and classic airplanes.
 No aviation historical groups had yet been formed.
 The AAA was organized to "Keep the Antiques Flying" and this basic premise has always been our main interest and primary function.
 We do provide our membership with aviation history and memories of the important parts our own members have played in this fascinating subject."